Felix Mobile Phone Plans Review

 The following table shows a selection of SIM-only postpaid plans with a minimum of 60GB data on Canstar Blue’s database, listed in order of their standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
 Try out our comparison tool for mobile phone plans to see a range of offers from other providers.
 This is a selection of products with links to a referral partner.

 Is Felix Mobile a good deal?

-As for value, $35 gets you unlimited data, but all data use is restricted to maximum speeds of 20Mbps.
+As for value, with plans around $25 to $40, you won’t find the cheapest or low-data plans with Felix, but its unlimited data plan might be tempting if you don’t like the restrictions of data allowances.
 That’s fairly generous for the average customer, but is certainly not for everyone, especially if you’ve shelled out for a 5G phone and want to take advantage of ultra-fast mobile speeds.
 Of course you can always compare phone plans if you’d like to shop around.

 About the author of this page

 This page was written and is regularly updated by Canstar Blue’s Senior Telco Specialist, Emma Bradstock.
 An expert in all things phone, internet, gaming and streaming, Emma helps to make complicated subjects easier for readers to understand, as well as covering the latest news and reviews across the telco industry.
 She’s passionate about helping consumers make better-informed telco choices and highlighting the next best deals.